-You can send money online INSTANTLY from your bank in the Philippines to another bank in the Philippines through INSTAPAY
+INSTAPAY is now the fastest way to transfer money online from one bank to another bank in the Philippines

 The fee for sending online depends on your bank.
-It ranges from 5 pesos to 100 pesos.
-BDO charges 100 pesos per transaction.
+It ranges from 5 pesos to 50 pesos.

 There’s NO FEE for receiving money.
 Only the sending account is charged.